f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/azure/automation-demo-guide.rst

 -  k8s_pool = "set to true if application is residing in k8s environment"

--  serviceName = "k8s service name of frontend microservice"
+-  serviceName = "k8s service name of frontend microservice" (for this use case set it to "frontend.default")

--  serviceport = "k8s service port of frontend microservice"
+-  serviceport = "k8s service port of frontend microservice" (for this use case set it to "80")

 -  advertise_sites = "set to false if want to advertise on public"